-Edited by Ephraim, Charmed, Anonymous, Lynn and 7 others
+Edited by Ephraim, Charmed, Lynn, Eng and 6 others

 This article will offer advice about how to break up with your partner after the relationship is no longer healthy.
 Breaking up is not something that easy to do.
 It can be even more difficult when you are the one planning to end it.
 Some mistakenly believe that a break up is easier for the one ending the relationship, but it is not easy for either one of the people involved.
 When the relationship becomes unhappy and unhealthy for both of the parties, it is time to call it all off.
 When you are unhappy in a relationship but continue to stay together you may feel like you are dragging around something that is dead.
 Breaking up may prove to be painful but it needs to happen if there is no hope for improvement in the relationship.
 The important thing to keep in mind about breaking up is to be firm and decisive when you do it, to be certain that the break up unquestionably final.